encode/django-rest-framework/docs/api-guide/viewsets.md

 ## Marking extra actions for routing

-If you have ad-hoc methods that you need to be routed to, you can mark them as requiring routing using the `@detail_route` or `@list_route` decorators.

-The `@detail_route` decorator contains `pk` in its URL pattern and is intended for methods which require a single instance.
-The `@list_route` decorator is intended for methods which operate on a list of objects.

-For example:
+If you have ad-hoc methods that should be routable, you can mark them as such with the `@action` decorator.
+Like regular actions, extra actions may be intended for either a list of objects, or a single instance.
+To indicate this, set the `detail` argument to `True` or `False`.
+The router will configure its URL patterns accordingly. e.g., the `DefaultRouter` will configure detail actions to contain `pk` in their URL patterns.

+A more complete example of extra actions:

     from django.contrib.auth.models import User
-    from rest_framework import status
-    from rest_framework import viewsets
+    from rest_framework import status, viewsets
-    from rest_framework.decorators import detail_route, list_route
+    from rest_framework.decorators import action
     from rest_framework.response import Response
     from myapp.serializers import UserSerializer, PasswordSerializer